Vulkemp/foray-restir/README.md

 # Available scenes

+The repository contains three main scenes:
+* emissive spheres
+* pillar room
+* bistro exterior
-The repository contains three main scenes: emissive spheres, pillar room and bistro exterior that were tested.
-A scene can be chosen in the `restir_app.cpp` file in the `void RestirProject::loadScene()` method.
+A scene can be chosen in the `restir_app.cpp` file by editing `void RestirProject::loadScene()` method.
 Simply comment in the desired scene path.

 ## Bistro Exterior
 Due to size restrictions before using the bistro exterior scene, the gltf binary must be unzipped.
 Inside the path `data/scenes/bistro_exterior` the `buffer.zip` file must be unzipped, so the `buffer.bin` is available in the directory.

+# Apps

+There are two apps available
+* restir_app - Main application that shows the reservoir light sampling on the three available test scenes.
+* sampling_testapp - Used for testing the other sampling methods.
+Only supports the emissive scenes scene.